dg-gh/welp_library/docs/welp_link_node.md

 ### Getting notification

 As L can both get and receive notification from other nodes, it maintains its own list of subscribers and has a virtual method void on_notification_from_node(msg) that gets called when an other node sends a notification to L with msg as the message.
+The method on_notification_from_node(msg) does not do anything unless it gets overriden in a derived class.

 ### Notifying subscribers